manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 <!-- example Example_4 -->

-This information can also be accessed through status variables.
-Note that this method does not require super-user privileges.
+You can also access this information through status variables.
+Keep in mind that using this method does not require super-user privileges.

 <!-- request -->